ibm-cloud-docs/power-iaas/connecting-networks.md

 You can use IBM Cloud Connect to connect {{site.data.keyword.cloud_notm}} instances across colocations (colos).
 IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and software as a service (SaaS) solution connectivity to client locations around the world.
 Currently, you must open a [support ticket](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) to order IBM Cloud Connect.

-IBM Cloud Connect provides network interconnect from 230+ global Post Office Protocol (POP) locations for:
+IBM Cloud Connect provides network interconnect from 230+ global Point of Presence (POP) locations for:

 - Data Center to the Cloud
 - Data Center to Data Center